saifrkhan/saifrkhan.github.io/docs/index.markdown

 list_title: ' '
 ---

->**"Documentation is a love letter that you write to your future self."** - Damian Conwa
+>**"Documentation is a love letter that you write to your future self."** - Damian Conway

 I have watched countless software engineers struggle to communicate with the business team and fail to voice their ideas.
 So, I didn’t rush to jump into a career in dev right after graduating college with a CS degree.